blackfuel/asuswrt-merlin/README.md

 The USB modem and WiMAX support is disabled in this version of the kernel because it was not compatible with the USB serial port drivers.

+_**This firmware's filesystem has two new root folders that contain additional pre-built programs.**_

+**/native**

+    `Pre-built programs linked against the Asuswrt libraries, such as ntpd and dnscrypt.`

+**/entware**

+    `Pre-built Entware-NG programs linked against the Entware-NG libraries, such as cryptsetup.`